maria-korosteleva/GarmentCode/ReadMe.md

 ## News

 **[Aug XX, 2024]** Major release -- implementation of [GarmentCodeData](https://igl.ethz.ch/projects/GarmentCodeData/), new GUI, and other updates and improvements.
 Basic JSON representation classes are now part of PyGarment library!
-See CHANGELOG for more details
+See CHANGELOG for more details # TODO Date

-**[Aug XX, 2024]** New dataset version of the [GarmentCodeData]() is released!
+**[Aug XX, 2024]** New dataset version of the [GarmentCodeData]() is released! # TODO LInk

 **[July 1, 2024]** [GarmentCodeData](https://igl.ethz.ch/projects/GarmentCodeData/) is accepted to ECCV!